oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-devops-build-pipeline.md

 - [OCI Notification Topic](https://docs.oracle.com/en-us/iaas/Content/Notification/Tasks/managingtopicsandsubscriptions.htm#createTopic)
 - [OCI DevOps Build Pipeline](https://docs.oracle.com/en-us/iaas/Content/devops/using/create_buildpipeline.htm)

-The way to work with a Build Pipeline is to add statements to a [build specification file](https://docs.oracle.com/en-us/iaas/Content/devops/using/build_specs.htm), _build-spec.yml_, then the DevOps CI/CD platform reads the file and runs the commands one by one.
+To work with a Build Pipeline, add statements to a [build specification file](https://docs.oracle.com/en-us/iaas/Content/devops/using/build_specs.htm), _build-spec.yml_.
+The DevOps CI/CD platform reads the file and runs the commands one by one.
-You do not run a YUM package manager command manually.
+You do not need to run a YUM package manager command manually.

-There are Oracle GraalVM RPMs for JDK 20 and JDK 17 with the following package names: `graalvm-17-native-image` and `graalvm-20-native-image`.
+RPMs for Oracle GraalVM for JDK 17 and Oracle GraalVM for JDK 20 are available with the package names `graalvm-17-native-image` and `graalvm-20-native-image` respectively.
-These Oracle GraalVM distributions include a JDK and Natime Image.
+Each package includes both JDK and Natime Image.

-To install and use Oracle GraalVM in your DevOps Build Pipeline, update your build specification file as follows:
+To install and use Oracle GraalVM in your DevOps Build Pipeline, update your build specification file as shown in the following example.

-1. Add the command to install Oracle GraalVM with Native Image and Java Development Kit (JDK):
+1. Add the command to install Oracle GraalVM for JDK 20 with Native Image and Java Development Kit (JDK):

     ```yml
     steps: